linode/docs/docs/guides/platform/get-started/set-up-and-secure/index.md

 ## Connect to the Instance

-Once the Compute Instance has been created and is done initializing, you can connect to it.
-Connecting to your instance is usually done through the SSH (Secure Shell) protocol, though you can use Weblish (through your browser) or Lish (through SSH) as an alternative means of connecting.
+Once the Compute Instance has been created and has finished booting up, you can connect to it.
+Connecting to your instance is usually done through the SSH (Secure Shell) protocol, though you can use the [Lish Console](/docs/guides/using-the-lish-console/) to bypass SSH and connect directly to your instance.
+The Lish Console can be accessed through a web browser (Weblish) or via SSH on the command line.

 -   **Weblish (via the Cloud Manager):** Click the **Launch LISH Console** link at the top right corner of the Compute Instance's detail page.
 See [Using the Lish Console > Through a Browser](/docs/guides/using-the-lish-console/#through-the-cloud-manager-weblish).

--   **SSH:** Copy the command from the *LISH Console via SSH* field under the **Access** section on the Compute Instance's detail page (see screenshot above) and paste it into your local computer's terminal.
+-   **SSH:** Copy the command from the *SSH Access* field under the **Access** section on the Compute Instance's detail page (see screenshot above) and paste it into your local computer's terminal.
 The command should look similar to the following, only with the IP address of your newly created instance.

         ssh root@192.0.2.1